Grainne10/applied_statistics/README.md

 ### Problem 3 -  T-tests

 In this problem, the focus is on understanding **Type II error rates** and how they are affected by the size of the true mean differences between populations.
 Simulation was used to investigate how often an independent samples t-test fails to detect a real difference between two population means.
 Two independent samples were repeatedly drawn, each group had a sample size of `n = 100`.
 One sample was drawn from a standard normal distribution,`N(0, 1)`, while the second sample was drawn from a normal distribution with the same variance but with its mean shifted by a value `d`, that is `N(d, 1)`.
-The value of `d` was varied from `0` to `1` in increments of `0.1` to represent increasing differences between the populaion means.
+The value of `d` was varied from `0` to `1` in increments of `0.1` to represent increasing differences between the population means.
 For each value of `d`, the experiment was repeated 1000 times.
 In each simulation, a two-sample independent t-test was performed for each simulation at a significance level of `α = 0.05`.
 The null hypothesis stated that there is no difference between the population means of the two groups,`H₀: μ_A = μ_B`, while the alternative hypothesis stated that the population means are different, `H₁: μ_A ≠ μ_B`.
 When `d = 0`, both samples come from identical distributions and the null hypothesis is true.
 As `d` increases, a real difference between the populations means differ and the null hypothesis becomes false.
 A **Type II error** occurs when the test fails to reject the null hypothesis even though this real difference is present.